Improving Molecular Design by Stochastic Iterative Target Augmentation: Algorithm Motivation

 In many cases there are multiple viable outputs for any given input $X$.
 The training data may provide only one (or none) of them.
 Therefore, we treat the output structure $Y$ as a latent variable, and expand the inner term of Eq.(\ref{eq:objective}) as

 Since the above objective involves discrete latent variables $Y$, we propose to maximize Eq.(\ref{eq:em}) using the standard EM algorithm, especially its incremental, approximate variant.
 The target augmentation step in our approach is a sampled version of the E-step where the posterior samples are drawn with rejection sampling guided by the filter.
-The number of samples $K$ controls the quality of approximation to the posterior.\footnote{See Appendix \ref{more_molopt_exp} for details on the effect of sample size $K$.} The additional training step based on the augmented targets corresponds to a generalized M-step.
+The number of samples $K$ controls the quality of approximation to the posterior.\footnote{See Appendix \ref{more_molopt_exp} for details on the effect of sample size $K$.} The additional training step based on the augmented targets corresponds to a generalized M-step (though improvement is not guaranteed due to stochasticity).
 More precisely, let $P^{(t)}_\theta(Y|X)$ be the current translation model after $t$ epochs of augmentation training.
-In epoch $t+1$, the augmentation step first samples $C$ different candidates for each input $X$ using the old model $P^{(t)}$ parameterized by $\theta^{(t)}$, and then removes those which violate the constraint $\vc$; the remaining candidates are interpretable as samples from the current posterior $Q^{(t)}(Y|X) \propto P_{\theta}^{(t)}(Y|X) \vc_{X,Y}$.
+In epoch $t+1$, the augmentation step first samples $C$ different candidates for each input $X$ using the old model $P^{(t)}$ parameterized by $\theta^{(t)}$, and then removes those which violate the constraint $\vc$; the remaining candidates are interpretable as samples from the current posterior $Q^{(t)}(Y|X) \propto P_{\theta}^{(t)}(Y|X) p(\vc = 1 | X, Y)$.
 As a result, the training step maximizes the EM auxiliary objective via stochastic gradient descent:

-We train the model with multiple iterations and show empirically that model performance indeed keeps improving as we add more iterations.
+We train the model with multiple iterations and show empirically that model performance indeed keeps improving as we add more iterations, both in our main experiments as well as on a toy model in Appendix \ref{toy}.
 The EM approach is likely to converge to a different and better-performing translation model than the initial posterior calculation discussed in Equation \ref{initial_posterior}.